ICI3D/MMED/index.md

 layout: clinic
 alerttype: success
 alertmsg: >
   Information has been added via the links above.
-We look forward to seeing you in Muizenberg next week!
+We look forward to seeing you in Muizenberg!
 ---

 <div class="col-lg-2">